aarch64-switch-rs/cargo-nx/README.md

 npdm = "npdm.json"
 ```

-> Note: the NPDM JSON file follows the same format used in most homebrews (check projects like Atmosphere, emuiibo, ldn_mitm...) and must be located in the same directory as Cargo.toml!
+> Note: the NPDM JSON file follows the same format used in most other homebrews (check projects like [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/blob/master/stratosphere/sm/sm.json), [emuiibo](https://github.com/XorTroll/emuiibo/blob/master/emuiibo/npdm.json), [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm/blob/master/ldn_mitm/res/app.json)...) and, like with the paths in the NRO format, it must be relative to the project's directory

-## Building

-> Command: `sprinkle <format> [<optional-extra-cargo-arguments>]`

-> Available formats (listed above): `nro`, `nsp`

-Running this command will (among other minor details) run `xargo build` and, after building the project, will generate the specific files depending on the project build format.

-A default target is used, whose JSON specs are included within sprinkle itself (check [here](/specs)).
-Support for custom targets is planned but not supported yet.

 ## Credits

-- *linkle* project and its developers for the base of this fork
+- [linkle](https://github.com/MegatonHammer/linkle) libraries as the core element of this project
+- [cargo-count](https://github.com/kbknapp/cargo-count) as the example followed to make a cargo subcommand project